 - The Cloud Flow Designer can't open flows that are installed from managed packages. - If you install a package that contains multiple flow versions in a fresh destination organization, only the latest flow version is deployed. - If you install a flow from a managed package, error emails for that flow's interviews don't include any details about the individual flow elements.
-The email is sent to the user who installed the flow. - EDITIONS
+The email is sent to the user who installed the flow. - If you install a flow from an unmanaged package that has the same name but a different version number as a flow in your organization, the newly installed flow becomes the latest version of the existing flow.
+However, if the packaged flow has the same name and version number as a flow already in your organization, the